tanaylab/tgconfig/README.md

 #> Error in get_param(param, package = package, fallback = stop(sprintf("there is no parameter \"%s\" in package \"%s\"", : there is no parameter "another" in package "scrdb"
 ```

-Developers are able to regiter parameters and set their default value in a config file that is part of the package in YAML format:
+Developers are able to register parameters and set their default value in a config file that is part of the package in YAML format:

 ``` yaml
 char_param: value